sprat/claylinux/README.md

 be located on a separated partition/disk.
 Instead, we bundle everything in a single `.efi` file.
 6. But thanks to 4 and 1, there's only one single `.efi` file to sign for Secure Boot, which contains both the kernel, the initramfs and the OS userland filesystem, and which can't be falsified.
 So it's pretty secure.
-7. Since your OS filesystem is populated inside a docker image build, you should be aware that some files can't be changed easily (especially `/etc/hosts`, `/etc/resolv.conf`) because docker mounts these files into the containers that executes your Dockerfile commands.

 ## Development